nullfocus/my-tv-channel/README.md

 ## Open issues and next steps

- - HLS and DASH do not currently work
-   - This might pay dividends in reliability and should be prioritized
- - Currently forced to transcode with ffmpeg because during video changes the video drops
-   - Consider leveraging GPU, or alternate transcoding options
- - Improve script to randomize videos
+- [ ] Improve script to randomize videos
- - Consider adding Basic Auth for public internet hosting
+- [ ] Consider adding Basic Auth for public internet hosting
- - Consider adding a UI to download from youtube directly
+- [ ] Consider adding a UI to download from youtube directly
+- [x] Fix Dash or HLS streaming